TollanBerhanu/ibn-mcp/README.md

 - "What is the weather in Rexburg, Idaho?"
 - "Get weather alerts for California"
 - "What's the forecast for Washington DC?"
-- "Create a network topology with 3 firewalls and 5 workstations"
+- "Create a topology with 2 firewalls and 4 workstations in project 'My Network'"
+- "Create a VPCS topology with 3 nodes in project 'test-gns3-api'"
 - "List all available GNS3 templates"
-- "Start all nodes in my project"
+- "Start all nodes in project 'My Network'"
+- "Connect to GNS3 server"

 ## Project Structure